Stay Cool: 10 Tips for Early Season Tailgating

 The sun is intense and most stadiums offer little in the way of shade.

 Disclosure: This post contains affiliate links for all the RV Gadgets below.
-You get the same low prices and we earn a small commission to help us buy more RV tailgating gadgets.
-Or game tickets if you go on a shopping spree.
+You get the same low prices and we earn a small commission.

 Shade Keeps You Cool at the Tailgate